Trosky, Minnesota

 Trosky is a city in Pipestone County, Minnesota, United States.
 The population was 98 at the 2020 census.

 History

 Trosky was platted in 1884.
 The origin of the name Trosky is obscure.
 A post office has been in operation at Trosky since 1884.
 Trosky was incorporated on June 10, 1893.

+The saloon of Trosky, one of the only places to serve alcohol in southwestern Minnesota, was criticized in the 1910s by temperance advocates in the area.
+In 1917, over objections from the Trosky mayor and police department, the Minnesota Commission on Public Safety placed severe restrictions on the sale of alcohol there until the commission was disbanded in 1919.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.409 sqmi, all land.